maxleaver/bloomhound/README.md

 ## Installation

-After cloning the repository to your local machine, create a .env file in the root directory using .env.example as a template.
-You should not have to make any changes, unless you want to populate your MailTrap.io info for email testing (see Helpful Tools below).
+Clone the repository to your local machine.

+Create a .env file in the root directory, using .env.example as a template.
+Update the database and email server entries to the settings on your server.

-Run the following commands in your console (assumes you have already installed Composer):
+Install Composer if you haven't already, then run the following in your console:

 Installs all dependencies
 ``` bash